Risk Factors for Neuropathy

 • Dental Surgery this includes dental procedures and dental implants.

-• Diabetes mellitus – due to high blood sugar damaging the nerves – the higher than normal sugar levels create nerve damage.
+• Diabetes mellitus – due to high blood sugar damaging the nerves – the higher-than-normal sugar levels create nerve damage.
 Chronic neuropathy can start when the nerves are deprived of oxygen or anoxia.
 See Diabetic Nerve Pain

 • Diabetic Drug – Metformin – Metformin has been known to deplete the body of B12.
 A B12 Deficiency is a cause of nerve damage.
 See articles below under Metformin